Deltares/iMOD-Documentation/CONTRIBUTING.md

 under the `.. toctree::` directive provide the directions to the respective webpages.

+### Adapting the index

+**DO NOT add headers/sections to index.rst**

+Adding headers to the index will mess up the section hierarcy of the generated PDF, which is automatically determined by sphinx
+(despite looking fine in the HTML).

 ### Add a new section as seperate HTML page

 Add an extra `.rst` file and make sure to refer to it in the